 Symptoms vary depending on the areas affected.
 Common signs and symptoms of the different types of diabetic neuropathy include:

 - loss of sense of touch

-- difficulty with coordination on walking
+- difficulty with coordination when walking

-- numbness or pain in your extremities
+- numbness or pain in your hands or feet

 - muscle weakness or wasting